s21sharan/Distributed_TikTok_Scraper/README_SCRAPER.md

 ## ⚠️ Important Notes

 1. **Parallel Processing**: Opens 2 browser windows simultaneously per batch for faster processing
-2. **Threaded Auto-Scrolling**: Uses multi-threading to scroll both windows simultaneously - no more manual scrolling
+2. **Threaded Processing**: Uses multi-threading for both scrolling AND video extraction simultaneously
 3. **Profile URLs Only**: The scraper works with profile URLs, not individual video URLs
 4. **Chrome Required**: Google Chrome browser must be installed
 5. **ChromeDriver Auto-Managed**: ChromeDriver is automatically downloaded and updated
-6. **Manual Navigation**: You manually navigate to "Oldest" once per batch with automatic 10-15s setup time
+6. **Zero Manual Steps**: Completely automated processing with no user intervention required
 7. **Window Positioning**: Browser windows are automatically positioned side by side for easy management
 8. **Separate CSV Files**: Each profile gets its own timestamped CSV file with username identification
 9. **Scrapes All Videos**: By default processes ALL videos on each profile (configurable)